nachomonkey/RefreshAllNodes/README.md

 * Refresh Game Blueprints: If checked, the plugin will refresh blueprints found in the project's Content folder
 * Refresh Engine Blueprints: If checked, the plugin will refresh blueprints found in the engine's Content folder
 * Additional Blueprint Paths: Array of additional paths to search in.
 Most useful for plugins.
 Add the name of the plugin to refresh its blueprints.
+* Exclude Blueprint Paths: Array of paths to not refresh blueprints in.
+Useful for excluding blueprints that are expensive to load.

 ## Compatibility